hydrastro/astrx/README.md

   here.
 Check if class has properly been loaded.
 - [ ] Fix PHPDoc.
 - [ ] No composer?
 Ok.
 But at least let's have a proper dev. environment!

+### TODO 2.

+- [ ] Check useless if statements and replace them with assertions
+- [ ] Provide an ad-hoc super optimized code?
+Remove useless if clauses on internal checks.
+Maybe replace those if statements with an assertion and define assertion callback function
+- [ ] Assertions handler